-Rain water pours directly into an 8×8 room that may accommodate several children, floors are made up more of hard dirt than a clean surface, and plumbing and electricity are viewed as luxuries when functioning properly.
+Rain water pours directly into an 8×8 room that may accommodate several children, floors are made up of more hard dirt than a clean surface, and plumbing and electricity are considered luxuries when functioning correctly.
 Volunteers and a few residents who are full-time RABMIN workers seek out properties that lack the most basic amenities and utilities.
-These same people pull double duty and hand out basic learning tools like paper, pencils, and workbooks from home to home.
+These same people pull double duty and hand out essential learning tools like paper, pencils, and workbooks from home to home.
 Direct visits to local schools provide children with interaction through song, scripted plays, art projects, and conversation.
 It is important to note why food and shelter are the core components of the mission.
 After all, how can we expect any child to learn to their fullest potential when hungry and lacking a safe environment to rest in?

 Taking it all in.

 We participate in the organization’s day-to-day activities, shake hands, take inventory of supplies, walk miles with food in hand, and even dine side by side with newfound friends.
 In the moment, I can’t help but focus on what our goal as an agency is in all this.
-Whether it’s a non-profit or a retail business, the task is still the same, evaluate why one group of people is important and how they provide value to another group of people, a simple concept in theory.
-In this case, while we may not be the intended recipients of that value, we have benefited greatly from these experiences.
+Whether it’s a non-profit or a retail business, the task is still the same: evaluate why one group of people is important and how they provide value to another group of people, a simple concept in theory.
+While we may not be the intended recipients of that value, we have significantly benefited from these experiences.
 These opportunities for assessment, reflection, determination, and focus outside of the office make us incredibly more effective inside it.